keshariT99/LoginTesting-seleniumScript/README.md

 # LoginTesting-seleniumScript

-Worte a selenium script for login in simple website
+Worte a selenium script for test register, login and search options in Books.lk simple website